anthonylonsdale/Personal-Projects/Personal Projects/Competitive Elo Bot/README.md

 # comp-elo-discord-bot
-Used for saving and updating ELO information for ranked 1v1s for the Risk Legacy Arcade game in Starcraft II
+Used for saving and updating ELO information for ranked 1v1s

 How to get started using the bot: